Find Grad Schools

 10 Yearly Graduations

 The 19th most popular school in the country for assessment majors who are seeking their master's degree is University of the Southwest.
 Roughly 900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,000 per year, while in-state graduate students, on average, pay $22,500 per year.
-The assessment program at University of the Southwest awarded 10 master's degrees during the 2020-2021 school year.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 90% were women.
+The average in-state tuition for full-time undergraduates is $17,000 per year, while in-state graduate students, on average, pay $22,500 per year.
+During the most recent year for which we have data, 10 people received their master's degree in assessment from USW.
+Around 53% of these students were from an underrepresented racial-ethnic group, and 94% were women.

 Below are some popular majors that are similar to assessment that offer master’s degrees.